The National DPP → Quality Metrics

 USPSTF Recommendations

 The United States Preventive Services Task Force (USPSTF) is an independent panel of experts that publishes recommendations for evidence-based clinical preventive services.
 The Affordable Care Act requires a subset of health plans to cover items and services with a grade A or B USPSTF recommendation without cost-sharing for the relevant member.
 The counseling requirements referenced in the following recommendations can be met through coverage of the National DPP lifestyle change program.
 These recommendations will bring additional attention to prediabetes and may create momentum around the development of prediabetes measures as outlined above.
-For more information, see the USPSTF FAQ document housed under NACDD’s Diabetes Library.
+For more information, see the USPSTF FAQ document developed by the National Association of Chronic Disease Directors (NACDD).

 Prediabetes and Type 2 Diabetes: Screening